jayoung/pamlWrapper/README.md

 - CpG mask, CpG annotate
 - GARD?
 - any others??

+do I want to include the --add option and check in the runPAML.pl/pw_makeTreeAndRunPAML_singularityWrapper.pl script?
+It should probably be consistent with the pw_makeTreeAndRunPAML_sbatchWrapper.pl script

 within the Docker container, the timestamps for files seems to be based on Europe time.
 That's weird.
 The timestamps look fine from outside the Docker container though.
 I probably don't care about that.